UBC-Astrophysics/QEDSurface/README.md

 the point of emission the intensity is entirely in the X mode with unit value.

-It spaces the image evenly so that one can calculate the total polarized flux by simply summing the product of resulting Q values with the (X-O) intensity at the point of emission.
+It samples the image evenly so that one can calculate the total polarized flux by simply summing the product of resulting Q values with the (X-O) intensity at the point of emission.
 If your model has emission with other polarizations (e.g. horizontal/vertical),